Visit Cedar Key - HomeTour Tranquility

 At the stop sign, (Second Street) turn left and follow Second Street to the very end past the Cedar Key Beach.
 (Yes, the directions are this simple.)

-Second Street dead-ends into two driveways, take the left fork into Old Fenimore Mill Condominiums.
-You've arrived!
+Second Street dead-ends into two driveways, take the left fork.
+You've arrived at Tranquility in Cedar Key!

 Are you ready to make reservations?